Collection inventory

 Related Material

-Four of the published books featuring Jackie Martin's work ( Bars on Her Shoulders: A Story of a WAAC, Frontier By Air: Brazil Takes the Sky Road, Washington: City of Destiny, and Brazil: Giant To the South) were removed from the collection for separate cataloging.
-Please refer to the Classic Catalog for further details.
+Four books featuring Jackie Martin's work ( Bars on Her Shoulders: A Story of a WAAC, Frontier By Air: Brazil Takes the Sky Road, Washington: City of Destiny, and Brazil: Giant To the South) have been removed from the collection and transferred to Rare Books for cataloging.
+Please refer to Libraries Search for further details.

 Subject Headings